The White House is talking tech with Cook, Bezos and others

-Leaders of the tech industry will be coming to DC on Monday for a series of working sessions to discuss cybersecurity, updates to the government's computer systems and future tech trends.
+Leaders of the tech industry came to DC on Monday for a series of working sessions to discuss cybersecurity, updates to the government's computer systems and future tech trends.

-The meeting will be hosted by the new White House Office of American Innovation, which is headed by President Trump's adviser and son-in-law Jared Kushner, and the American Technology Council.
+The meeting was hosted by the new White House Office of American Innovation, which is headed by President Donald Trump's adviser and son-in-law Jared Kushner, and the American Technology Council.

-Those in attendance will include Apple CEO Tim Cook, Microsoft CEO Satya Nadella, Amazon CEO Jeff Bezos, Oracle co-CEO Safra Catz and IBM CEO Ginni Rometty, CBS News reported.
+Those in attendance included Apple CEO Tim Cook, Microsoft CEO Satya Nadella, Amazon CEO Jeff Bezos, Oracle co-CEO Safra Catz and IBM CEO Ginni Rometty, CBS News reported.

+A handful of reporters also attended the all-day meeting, which kicked off a week of tech-themed administration events.
+But the gathering wasn't livestreamed.

+Kushner opened the summit by talking up the government's mammoth tech troubles.
+He hit on federal agencies' 6,100 costly data centers, many of which are decades old and could be "consolidated and migrated to the cloud."
+Some Pentagon legacy systems still rely on floppy disks, he said.
+"Together we will unleash the creativity of the private sector" to update government systems, he said, alluding to some of the improvements already under way.

 In May, Trump signed an executive order on cybersecurity directed at strengthening defenses in three areas: federal networks, critical infrastructure and the public online.
 Among other things, the administration is calling for the US to replace "antiquated systems" and move many of its operations to the cloud.